 Relaine interrupted, her voice quivering with outrage.
 “What about me?
 I deserve to serve them, not this street bit.”
 Lapis clenched her hands as the woman slurred the last word.
 Of course she was pissed that Baldur wished to hide her away in domestic service rather than allow her the opportunity to personally meet every high-ranking leader sent to Jiy, but insulting her would not change his mind.

-“You’re needed elsewhere,” Baldur reminded her angrily as he waved aside her protest with a chubby hand.
-“Lapis and Whitley will be serving the night meals.
+“You’re needed elsewhere,” the headman reminded her angrily as he waved aside her protest with a chubby hand.
+“Lapis and Whitley will serve the night meals.
 That’s final.”

 Was it, now?
 How kind of him, to ask beforehand.
 Who had he spoken with, to reach that conclusion?
 Certainly not herself.

 He studied her and Whitley with a steady, disapproving eye.
-“I don’t want you serving in rags,” he said gruffly.
+“I don’t want you working in rags,” he said.
 “Make sure they’re clean, too.
 You’re going to be serving the night meals for as long as they’re here, so have a few outfits ready.”